omnibor/spec/SPEC.md

 gitoid:blob:sha256\n
 ```

-All identifiers in a GitBOM document MUST be of the identifier type declared in the header.
+All identifiers in a GitBOM Document MUST be of the identifier type declared in the header.

 #### GitBOM Document Child Records

-The GitBOM document after the header consists of a list of newline delimited child records
+The GitBOM Document after the header consists of a list of newline delimited child records

 A child artifact which is itself a leaf artifacts would be represented by